 Signs of serious damage to your wood deck

-Watch for signs of serious damage that may require professional intervention.
+Watch for signs of damage that may require professional intervention.
 These can include:

 These issues can compromise the safety and integrity of your deck.
 If you notice any of these signs, it’s time to call in a professional.

 Professional deck cleaners bring expertise and specialized equipment to the task.
-They can effectively tackle stubborn stains, deep-seated mold, and other serious issues that are difficult to handle with DIY methods.
+They can effectively tackle stubborn stains, deep-seated mold, and other serious issues difficult to handle with DIY methods.

 Professionals also know how to clean your deck without causing unnecessary damage.
 They understand the unique needs of different types of wood and can adjust their cleaning methods accordingly.